Olegario Molina: Early life

 Olegario Molina Solís was born in Bolonchén, Campeche, on 6 March 1843.
 At the time of his birth, it was an integral part of the state of Yucatán.
 His parents were Juan Francisco Molina y Esquivel and Cecilia Solís Rosales, who married in 1835.
 Molina had nine siblings: Ricardo (born 1840), José María (born 1844), José Trinidad (born 1846), Pastor (born 1846), Augusto (born 1847), Juan Francisco (born 1850), Audomaro (born 1852), Manuel, and Casiana, the latter of whom died at birth.
 Audomaro Molina Solís was a notable journalist and Juan Francisco Molina Solís was a prominent historian.

-In 1847, during Yucatán's Caste War, Maya rebels razed the family store and the Molina-Rosales estate, which resulted in them moving to Hecelchakán and rebuilt their fortune.
+In 1847, Molina y Esquivel fought in the Caste War of Yucatán, and when he returned he found that Maya rebels razed the family store and the Molina-Rosales estate.
+As a result, in 1850, he moved the family to Hecelchakán and rebuilt their fortune.
 At the age of five, due to a maid giving him the wrong medicine, Molina lost his left eye.
 Due to this, during his primary education, his mother read his lessons to him.
 In 1857, a Campeche successionist movement broke out, which the Molinas opposed, leading to successionists raiding their estate and the family fleeing to Mérida back in Yucatán.

 In Mérida, Molina studied philosophy at the Seminario Conciliar de San Ildefonso.
 His family's poverty meant that he had to work while continuing his studies.
 He worked as a clerk for the hospital San Juan de Díos, where he befriended a foreign priest who taught him French and English.
 He later attended the state law school, where he received his degree in 1866.